 Work Experience

-- Steered pilot-to-production rollout of a GenAI image pipeline, defining success metrics, evaluation criteria, and governance, achieving a 99% reduction in cost per image.
+- Led end-to-end development and production rollout of a GenAI-powered image processing platform — mandating minimal human-in-the-loop review as a core product requirement, defining evaluation criteria, governance frameworks, and success metrics — achieving a 99% reduction in cost per image.

-- Owned product strategy and delivery for a GenAI-driven opportunity intelligence platform, aligning product portfolio data with public budgets, tenders, and funding sources to drive a 40% increase in targeted commercial opportunities.
+- Owned product roadmap and deployment of a GenAI-driven opportunity intelligence platform, integrating internal portfolio data with external bids, tenders, and grants—increasing qualified opportunities by 40% and driving $2M in incremental bookings.

 - Led a flagship project to design and deliver analytics and visualization experiences for NGS workflows within SampleManager LIMS, collaborating closely with biologists, subject-matter experts, pre-sales, and product teams to translate complex domain needs into scalable solutions and customer-facing demos—contributing to three major enterprise wins within three months.